lauralott/MdasTools_trello/README.md

-# MdasTools_trello
-Mdas - Tools : Session 7
+# Mdas - Tools : Session 7

 Authorizations can be found in private docx.